percona/cloud-tools/doc/glossary.rst

     .. note:: Make sure that the correct organization is selected.

    Metrics Monitor
-    A module of PCT for presenting collected MySQL and system metrics on time-based charts.
+    A tool used for presenting collected MySQL and system metrics on time-based charts.
+See :doc:`MetricsMonitor`.

    organization
     An entity in PCT that defines all infrustructure components